 Hurricanes are among the most destructive forces of nature.
 The combination of high winds and heavy downpours can cause extensive damage to homes and other property, with the potential to wipe out entire communities in just a matter of hours.
 Having your home severely damaged or destroyed and losing many of your personal possessions is a devastating event that will often take months to recover from.
 Unfortunately, some homeowners are victimized twice when their insurance company refuses to cover their claim or only agrees to pay a small portion of what is needed to rebuild.
 When this occurs, you need a strong advocate by your side who is willing to fight hard for everything you deserve.

 At the Law Offices of Whibbs, Stone & Barnett, P.A., we have over 60 years of combined experience serving clients in the Florida Panhandle and southern Alabama with hurricane claims and a wide range of other legal matters.
 We have seen the tactics insurance companies typically use to avoid paying homeowners what they owe in the wake of a hurricane, and we work closely with our clients to aggressively pursue the compensation they need and deserve.
 Over the years, we have handled claims for several major hurricanes, including Hurricane Ivan in 2004 and Hurricane Dennis in 2005.
 We have the experience to help you through the process of a hurricane and flood claim, so you can rebuild your home and move forward with your life.

 If an insurance company has denied your hurricane claim or given you a lowball settlement offer, Whibbs, Stone & Barnett, P.A can help!
-We are currently accepting Hurricane Michael claims that affected the greater Panama City, Florida and greater Bay County areas.
+We are currently accepting Hurricane Sally claims that affected the greater Panama City, Florida and greater Bay County areas.
 Call our office today at 850-500-1111 to get started.

 Categories of Hurricanes